 The Frontend service exposes a strongly typed Proto API that is used by applications to connect to the Server.

-The Frontend service is responsible for all in-bound calls, including cross-dc related calls that are invoked by a remote cluster.
+The Frontend service is responsible for all in-bound calls, including Multi-cluster Replication related calls that are invoked by a remote cluster.

 It talks to the Matching service, History service, Worker service, and the database.